markmoxon/elite-source-code-6502-second-processor/README.md

 * The loader in the source disc release contains a load of Tube-detection code that is disabled in the SNG45 release.

-The differences in the Executive version compared to the SNG45 release are detailed in the deep dive on [secrets of the Executive version](https://www.bbcelite.com/deep_dives/secrets_of_the_executive_version.html).
+There are lots of differences in the Executive version compared to the SNG45 release.
+You can read more about them in the deep dive on [secrets of the Executive version](https://www.bbcelite.com/deep_dives/secrets_of_the_executive_version.html).

+See the [accompanying website](https://www.bbcelite.com/6502sp/releases.html) for a comprehensive list of differences between the releases.

 ## Notes on the original source files